ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

 \subsection{Continuous Bioreactor Process}

-Continuous automated bioprocess operation is a critical aspect in maximising the efficiency and productivity of bioprocesses, which are inherently characterised by limited profitability \cite{Oliveira2018, Zydney2015, Chen2018, Mowbray2021}.
-Specifically, while continuous bioreactors (chemostats) serve as the primary source of revenue generation for bioprocesses, by utilising microorganisms to generate high-value products, their operational sensitivity poses a fundamental challenge \cite{Oliveira2018, Wang1999, Doran2012, Banu2021}.
-Among the various obstacles encountered in continuous bioreactor operation, one of the most significant is the occurrence of wash-out - an operational failure which abruptly disrupts the performance of the bioreactor \cite{Wang1999, Ajbar2001, Doran2012}.
+Continuous automated bioprocess operation is crucial for maximizing the efficiency and productivity of bioprocesses, which are characterised by limited profitability \cite{Ho2019, Oliveira2018, Zydney2015, Chen2018, Mowbray2021, Krausch2022}.
+Continuous bioreactors are the primary revenue generators in these processes, utilising microorganisms to produce high-value products.
+However, their operational sensitivity poses a fundamental challenge, with perhaps the biggest issue being wash-out, an abrupt operational failure which disrupts the performance of the bioreactor \cite{Oliveira2018, Wang1999, Doran2012, Banu2021}.